-In case the underlying TCP connection is closed, e.g. due to a received TCP-FIN or TCP-RST the MG will autonomously complete the closure of the TCP session if needed.
+In case the underlying IP transport connection is released, e.g. due to a received TCP-FIN or TCP-RST in case of TCP transport, then

+default mode (base package:

+enhanced mode (extension package): the MG may autonomously and immediately initiate the closure of the TLS session (dependent on property setting of tlsesc/plslink).
+The release procedures of the IP transport connection shall be delayed as long as the TLS session is successfully released (see also Appendix V?.4.2.2.1).